twitter/scalding/README.md

 Scalding supports using any scala object in your map/reduce operations using Kryo serialization, including scala Lists, Sets,
-Maps, Tuples, etc.  It is not clear that such transparent serialization is present yet in either scoobi or scrunch.
+Maps, Tuples, etc.  It is not clear that such transparent serialization is present yet in scrunch.
 Like Scoobi, Scalding has a form of MSCR fusion by relying on Cascading's AggregateBy operations.
-Our Reduce primitives (see GroupBuilder.reduce and .mapReduceMap) by default uses Hadoop combiners on the map side.
+Our Reduce primitives (see GroupBuilder.reduce and .mapReduceMap) are comparable to Scoobi's combine primitive, which by default uses Hadoop combiners on the map side.

 Lastly, Scalding comes with a script that allows you to write a single file and run that single file locally or on your Hadoop cluster by typing one line "scald.rb [--local] myJob.scala".